csu-hci-projects/SP24-Accessibility-Keyboard-Design-For-Fine-Motor-Disabilities/README.md

 This HCI research was inspired by witnissing multiple different kinds of disabilities within students and the impact of standardized input devices used such as a computer keyboard.
 The goal of this project is to help gain a better understanding of small adjustments on an average keyboard that may help improve the quality of life for individuals with motor disabilities, visual disabilities, and learning disabilities.

 ### _Method_
-_*this will be updated as the method proccess progresses*_ A webbased application utilizing students touch screen computers will be used to demonstrate the diffrences between a standard keyboard and the changes suggusted during this research.
-Ten consenting participants were first tested with the sentance "The Quick Brown Fox Jumped Over The Lazy Dog." on a standard touch screen keyboard that is preprogrammed into the laptop.
+A webbased application utilizing students touch screen computers will be used to demonstrate the diffrences between a standard keyboard and the changes suggusted during this research.
+Eight consenting participants were first tested with the sentance "The Quick Brown Fox Jumped Over The Lazy Dog." on a standard touch screen keyboard that is preprogrammed into the laptop.
 To minimize outside variables the same laptop was used during all participant tests.
+Typing sessions were timed, and notes were taken on each letter input to assess accuracy, including successful key presses within a 10-second window and miss-clicks.

 ### _Results_
-_*this will be updated as soon as results have been obtained*_
+Upon analyzing the data using statistical analysis methods, including a two-way ANOVA and post-hoc tests, it was found that there were no significant differences in the typing speed or accuracy between any custom keyboards and the standard keyboard.
+However, a nuanced difference in typing speed was present when comparing the modified keyboards amongst themselves.

 ### _How to run the programs_
 The current keyboard are easily accessible from Colorado State University's public servers for student projects as of (4/30/2024).
 You can visit the websites that the keyboards are hosted on by clicking the hyperlinks below: